 Tailoring Emergency Plans for Different Types of Travellers

 Solo travellers should have a clear plan for communicating with someone back home at regular intervals, while families should ensure that all members, especially children, know what to do in an emergency.
-Business travellers may need to consider specific risks related to their work, such as the security of sensitive data.
+Business travellers may need to consider specific risks related to their work, such as the security of sensitive data click to learn more about Tailoring Emergency Plans for Different Types of Travellers.

 Cultural Sensitivity